Skip to main content

 • ECG is often normal in small or moderate PDA but there may be signs of left ventricular hypertrophy (LVH).
 A large PDA may be associated with signs of biventricular hypertrophy (BVH) and in those with pulmonary hypertension, right ventricular hypertrophy (RVH) may be present.

 • PDA closure is indicated for any symptomatic infant, child or adult (with exclusion of those with fixed high pulmonary vascular resistance).
 Closure is also indicated in asymptomatic patients with left heart volume load.
-This can be done either by surgery or interventional techniques at any age4.
+This can be done either by surgery or interventional techniques at any age.2

 • Surgical closure is reserved for patients in whom a non-surgical closure technique is not considered applicable.
 In infants with heart failure or pulmonary hypertension, surgery is performed on an urgent basis.
 The standard surgical procedure is ligation and division of the ductus through left posterolateral thoracotomy without cardiopulmonary bypass.

-• In asymptomatic well infants current practice is to wait until 1 year of age, with regular echocardiographic evaluation to check for spontaneous closure of the PDA.
+• In asymptomatic well infants, current practice is to wait until 1 year of age, with regular echocardiographic evaluation to check for spontaneous closure of the PDA.
 If the duct is still patent at 1 year of age it can be closed usually by occlusion at cardiac catheterisation (endovascular occlusion).
-National Institute for Health and Care Excellence (NICE) guidance has been produced and considers that current evidence on the safety and efficacy of endovascular occlusion of PDA appears to support the use of this procedure5.
-The procedure should be performed in units where there are arrangements for cardiac surgical support in the event of complications.
+National Institute for Health and Care Excellence (NICE) guidance has been produced and considers that current evidence on the safety and efficacy of endovascular occlusion of PDA appears to support the use of this procedure.5 The procedure should be performed in units where there are arrangements for cardiac surgical support in the event of complications.
 The choice of device depends largely on the size of PDA.

 • Whilst the ductus arteriosus is patent then the risk of endocarditis should be considered (there is no increased risk of endocarditis once repair is complete).
-Routine antibiotic prophylaxis is not indicated but during invasive procedures (eg, urinary or gastrointestinal procedures) involving areas of sepsis, suitable antibiotics should be given promptly (to cover all the likely organisms, including any known to cause endocarditis)6.
+Routine antibiotic prophylaxis is not indicated but during invasive procedures (eg, urinary or gastrointestinal procedures) involving areas of sepsis, suitable antibiotics should be given promptly (to cover all the likely organisms, including any known to cause endocarditis).7

 Complications

 Many patients with small PDAs do not have any haemodynamic overload and apart from the risk of endarteritis have a normal prognosis.
-Those with significant left heart volume load can develop congestive heart failure or irreversible pulmonary vascular disease3.
+Those with significant left heart volume load can develop congestive heart failure or irreversible pulmonary vascular disease.1

 Prognosis